cozy/cozy.github.io/src/tutorials/client-side-konnector/scrape-data.md

 }
 ```

-Well done, you just finished the data part !
+Well done, you just finished the data part!
 Now let's save it with the `fetch` method, the last step in freeing your data with a client-side konnector.
 ___
 ### Saving the data